Bowe Bergdahl gets dishonorable discharge but no prison time for abandoning post

 Bergdahl appeared nervous, clenching his jaw as he waited for the judge to enter the courtroom.
 Two women on his defense team patted his back.

-Reading from a statement outside the courthouse, Fidell said Bergdahl was grateful to those who searched for him and worked to secure his release, plus "those good-hearted people who have expressed sympathy for his plight and have been willing to wait for the facts to emerge rather than relying on assumptions or politically-inspired misinformation."
+Reading from a statement outside the courthouse, Fidell said Bergdahl was grateful to those who had searched for him and worked to secure his release, plus "those good-hearted people who have expressed sympathy for his plight and have been willing to wait for the facts to emerge rather than relying on assumptions or politically inspired misinformation."

 Dishonorable discharges automatically trigger an appeal in military court.
-Fidell said he would pursue the appeal of the dishonorable discharge, citing a need for Bergdahl to still receive benefits in light of his mental health.
+Fidell said he would pursue an appeal, citing a need for Bergdahl to receive benefits in light of his mental health.

 In one of the most powerful testimonies, the wife of a soldier who was shot in the head while searching for Bergdahl spoke of how their family's lives were forever changed.